House of Alakēśvara

-Alagakkonara (අලගක්කෝනාර, அழகக்கோன்), also known as Alakeshwara, were a prominent feudal family that provided powerful ministers and military rulers during the medieval period in Sri Lanka.
+Alagakkōnāra (අලගක්කෝනාර, அழகக்கோன்), also known as Alakēśvara, were a prominent feudal family that provided powerful ministers and military rulers to the Kingdom of Gampola and Kingdom of Kotte in Sri Lanka.
 Some historians claim that the family was of Tamil origin, possibly from Madurai or Kanchipuram in Tamil Nadu, India.
 The family arrived in Sri Lanka around the 13th century and naturalized themselves in Sri Lanka.

 One member of the family is noted for founding the current capital of Sri Lanka, Sri Jayawardenepura Kotte as a fort from which he waged a war against encroaching tax collectors from the Jaffna kingdom in the north.
 The family lost most of its influence after its leader was taken captive by the Ming Dynasty (Chinese) Admiral Zheng He in 1411.

-Origin of the family
+Origin

+Alagakkōnāra or Alakēśvara should not be regarded as a personal name as it is applied to multiple members of the same family across 10 generations.
+Alagakkōnāra appears to be of Tamil origin.
+According to Somaratna, Alaka (Skt.) meaning "the abode of Kuvera", while Konar meant "chief".
+In Sinahlese writings the name appears in its sanskrit form as Alakēśvara..
+However, the word aḻaku commonly means 'beautiful' in Tamil (e.g. aḻakaṉ - handsome man).

-The first member of the family to arrive in Sri Lanka was named Nissanka Alagakonara, who migrated to Sri Lanka from a place called Vrinchipura or Kanchipuram.
-Although they initially concentrated on mercantile activities and became wealthy, they eventually accrued political power with the local Kingdom of Gampola by the 14th century.
+There is little evidence of the origin of the family and where they got their political power from.
+The first member of the family to arrive in Sri Lanka was named Nissanka Alagakkonara, who migrated to Sri Lanka from a place called Vrinchipura or Kanchipuram.
+His origin may go back to the reign of Parakramabahu I (1153-1186).
+Contemporary sources reveal that the Alakēśvaras, although they initially concentrated on mercantile activities and became wealthy, eventually accrued political power with the Kingdom of Gampola by the 14th century by securing a position as court officials.
 This was helped by their conversion to Buddhism following their arrival in the island.